HOME > THE PEOPLE | FINANCIALS | MISSION | REPERTORY | EMPLOYMENT & AUDITIONS | ADVERTISE | RENTALS | NEWS ROOM

 FINANCIAL STABILITY

-Des Moines Metro Opera can certainly claim artistic stature among leading American opera companies.
+Des Moines Metro Opera can claim artistic stature among leading American opera companies.
 The company’s endowment ratio is one of the highest in the opera field, thus ensuring longevity and demonstrating that a decision to invest in DMMO is a sound one.

 CONTRIBUTING TO THE DES MOINES ECONOMY

 Each year Des Moines Metro Opera increases the volume of scenery, costumes, props and other production items created from locally purchased materials.
 The company employs substantial numbers of artists and attracts contributors and ticket buyers who patronize Des Moines and Indianola-area shops, restaurants and hotels for the festival season.
-According to a 2022 economic impact study, Des Moines Metro Opera contributed more than $5 million in labor income and more than $12 million in local sales or output within Polk, Warren and Dallas counties.
+According to a 2022 economic impact study, Des Moines Metro Opera contributed more than $5 million in labor income and more than $12 million in local sales or output within Polk, Warren, and Dallas counties.